Battlegrounds Mobile India is now available for iOS users

-New Delhi: With an aim to empower gaming enthusiasts and fans in India, South Korean video game developer Krafton on Wednesday announced that its Battlegrounds Mobile India is now available for iOS users.
+New Delhi, Aug 18 (IANS) With an aim to empower gaming enthusiasts and fans in India, South Korean video game developer Krafton on Wednesday announced that its Battlegrounds Mobile India is now available for iOS users.

 With this, the game is now available to download and can be played on both Android and iOS platforms.